Bhutan- The Kingdom of Peppers

 Bhutan is a country with the highest per-capita consumption of chilli.

 One of the reasons why Bhutan is unique from the rest of the world is because of its simple yet healthy culinary lifestyle.
-If you planning to travel to Bhutan to binge on all the fast-food franchised restaurants and cafes, then you are on the wrong track.
+If you are planning to travel to Bhutan to binge on all the fast-food franchised restaurants and cafes, then you are on the wrong track.
 Bhutan offers her visitors homely and healthy food.
 In rural regions, families gather around the bonfire and watch mothers cook meals for the family.
-Food are then served to the eldest member of the family first.
+Food is then served to the eldest member of the family first.